Sato-Tate equidistribution for families of Hecke-Maass forms on SL(n,R)/SO(n): Introduction

 where $\delta_{m=\square}$ is one if $m$ is a perfect square and zero otherwise. \end{example}

-For $n=2$, related results with the normalization $a_f(1,1)= L(1,\mathrm{sym}^2 f)^{-1}$ instead are obtained via the Kuznetsov trace formula by Bruggeman and Deshouillers-Iwaniec and enter in various results on the analytic theory of $L$-functions.
-For $n=3$ there are results by Goldfeld--Kontorovich and Blomer~\cite{Blomer:Kuznetsov} via a generalization of the Kuznetsov trace formula.
-The difference is again in the presence of arithmetic weights $L(1,\mathrm{Ad} f)^{-1}$.
-There is a method by Luo of adding / removing weights which is based on large sieve inequalities, however the current existing versions of the large sieve in higher rank require the analytic continuation past $\Re s = 1$ of Rankin--Selberg for pairs $L(s,\mathrm{Ad} f_1 \times \mathrm{Ad} f_2)$ as an assumption.
-Thus we cannot directly link our Theorem~\ref{th:fouriermaass} with~\cite{Blomer:Kuznetsov} at the moment.
+For $n=2$, related results with the added factor $L(1,\mathrm{sym}^2 f)^{-1}$ are obtained via the Kuznetsov trace formula by Bruggeman, Deshouillers--Iwaniec.
+For $n=3$, there are results by Goldfeld--Kontorovich and Blomer~\cite{Blomer:Kuznetsov} via a generalization of the Kuznetsov trace formula, again with the addition of the arithmetic weights $L(1,\mathrm{Ad} f)^{-1}$.

+The method by Luo~\cite{Luo:nonvanishing-Weyl} for removing weights is based on large sieve inequalities, and has been employed in~\cite{Lau-Wang:Sato-Tate-gl2} to establish Theorem~\ref{thm:weyl} for $n=2$.
+For $n=3$, after a version of the present paper was posted on arXiv, Buttcane--Zhou~\cite{Buttcane-Zhou:weight} succeeded in establishing Theorem~\ref{thm:weyl} in a similar way, using a new version of the Kuznetsov trace formula for $\SL(3,\Z)$ due to Blomer--Buttcane.